rakhimov/scram/CONTRIBUTING.md

 2. Create your **topic** branch from the **develop** branch.
 3. Keep in sync your **origin** develop branch with the **upstream** develop branch.
-4. Develop your contributions following [Coding Style and Quality Assurance].
+4. Develop your contributions following the [Coding Style and Quality Assurance].
+   Every commit should compile and pass tests.
 5. Keep your **topic** branch in sync with the **develop** branch by merging or rebasing your **topic** branch on top of the **develop**.
 Rebasing is highly recommended for streamlining the history.
 However, **DO NOT** rebase any commits that have been pulled/pushed anywhere else other than your own fork.
-6. Use [mailing list] and Issue Tracker to stay in touch with the project development.
+6. Use the [mailing list] and Issue Tracker to stay in touch with the project development.
 7. Submit your [pull request] from **your topic** branch to the **upstream develop** branch.